zhaoyyoo/zhaoyyoo.github.io/index.md

 Hi!
 My name is Yuanyuan Zhao, studying for my master degree of Data Science (Computer Science and Technology) in Academy for Advanced Interdisciplinary Studies, Peking University.

-I have been a research assistant in the [Language Computing and Web Mining Group](http://www.icst.pku.edu.cn/lcwm/) since 2017, supervised by [Dr. Weiwei Sun](http://wsun106.github.io).
+I have been a research assistant in the Language Computing and Web Mining Group since 2017, supervised by [Dr. Weiwei Sun](https://www.cl.cam.ac.uk/~ws390/) and [Prof. Xiaojun Wan](https://wanxiaojun.github.io/).

 My research focuses on deep representations for natural language and Computer Assisted Language Learning (CALL).